-But other forces have our hopes o'erthrown,

-And Troy prevails by armies not her own.

-Now nine long years of mighty Jove are run,

-Since first the labours of this war begun:

-Our cordage torn, decay'd our vessels lie,

-And scarce insure the wretched power to fly.

-Haste, then, for ever leave the Trojan wall!

-Our weeping wives, our tender children call:

-Love, duty, safety, summon us away,

-'Tis nature's voice, and nature we obey,

-Our shatter'd barks may yet transport us o'er,

-Safe and inglorious, to our native shore.

-Fly, Grecians, fly, your sails and oars employ,

-And dream no more of heaven-defended Troy."
+Haste then, for ever leave the Trojan wall!
+165 Our weeping wives, our tender children call: Love, duty, safety, summon us away, 'Tis nature's voice, and nature we obey.
+Our shatter'd barks may yet transport us o'er, Safe and inglorious, to our native shore.
+170 Fly, Grecians, fly, your sails and oars employ, And dream no more of heaven-defended Troy."
 His deep design unknown, the hosts approve Atrides' speech.
 The mighty numbers move.
-So roll the billows to the Icarian shore, From east and south when winds begin to roar, Burst their dark mansions in the clouds, and sweep The whitening surface of the ruffled deep.
-And as on corn when western gusts descend, Before the blast the lofty harvests bend: Thus o'er the field the moving host appears, With nodding plumes and groves of waving spears.
-The gathering murmur spreads, their trampling feet Beat the loose sands, and thicken to the fleet: With long-resounding cries they urge the train To fit the ships, and launch into the main.
+So roll the billows to the Icarian shore, 175 From east and south when winds begin to roar, Burst their dark mansions in the clouds, and sweep The whitening surface of the ruffled deep.
+And as on corn when western gusts descend, Before the blast the lofty harvests bend: 180 Thus o'er the field the moving host appears, With nodding plumes and groves of waving spears.
+The gathering murmur spreads, their trampling feet Beat the loose sands, and thicken to the fleet; With long-resounding cries they urge the train 185 To fit the ships, and launch into the main.
 They toil, they sweat, thick clouds of dust arise, The doubling clamours echo to the skies.
-E'en then the Greeks had left the hostile plain, And fate decreed the fall of Troy in vain; But Jove's imperial queen their flight survey'd, And sighing thus bespoke the blue-eyed maid:

-"Shall then the Grecians fly!
-O dire disgrace!
+E'en then the Greeks had left the hostile plain, And fate decreed the fall of Troy in vain; 190 But Jove's imperial queen their flight survey'd, And sighing thus bespoke the blue-eyed maid: "Shall then the Grecians fly!
+Oh dire disgrace!
 And leave unpunish'd this perfidious race?

-Shall Troy, shall Priam, and the adulterous spouse,

-In peace enjoy the fruits of broken vows?
+Shall Troy, shall Priam, and the adulterous spouse, 195 In peace enjoy the fruits of broken vows?

 And bravest chiefs, in Helen's quarrel slain,

-Lie unrevenged on yon detested plain?
+Lie unrevenged on you detested plain?

 No: let my Greeks, unmoved by vain alarms,

 Once more refulgent shine in brazen arms.
+200

 Haste, goddess, haste! the flying host detain,

 Nor let one sail be hoisted on the main."

-Pallas obeys, and from Olympus' height Swift to the ships precipitates her flight.
-Ulysses, first in public cares, she found, For prudent counsel like the gods renown'd: Oppress'd with generous grief the hero stood, Nor drew his sable vessels to the flood.
-[45]
+Pallas obeys, and from Olympus' height

+Swift to the ships precipitates her flight.

+Ulysses, first in public cares, she found, 205

+For prudent counsel like the gods renown'd:

+Oppress'd with generous grief the hero stood,

+Nor drew his sable vessels to the flood.

-"And is it thus, divine Laertes' son,
+"And is it thus, divine Laërtes' son!

-Thus fly the Greeks (the martial maid begun),
+Thus fly the Greeks (the martial maid begun) 210

 Thus to their country bear their own disgrace,

 And fame eternal leave to Priam's race?

 Shall beauteous Helen still remain unfreed,

-Still unrevenged, a thousand heroes bleed!
+Still unrevenged, a thousand heroes bleed?

-Haste, generous Ithacus! prevent the shame,
+Haste, generous Ithacus! prevent the shame, 215

 Recall your armies, and your chiefs reclaim.

 Your own resistless eloquence employ,

 And to the immortals trust the fall of Troy."

 The voice divine confess'd the warlike maid,

-Ulysses heard, nor uninspired obey'd:
+Ulysses heard, nor uninspired obey'd: 220

 Then meeting first Atrides, from his hand

 Received the imperial sceptre of command.

 Thus graced, attention and respect to gain,

 He runs, he flies through all the Grecian train;

-Each prince of name, or chief in arms approved,
+Each prince of name, or chief in arms approved, 225

 He fired with praise, or with persuasion moved.

+"Warriors like you, with strength and wisdom bless'd,

+By brave evamples should confirm the rest.